 Trails are rated in difficulty similar to ski trails.
 The rating is on our map.
 The rating color is different than the trail blazes (plastic diamonds on trees/posts).

 Blue Square= intermediate, more hills, possibly more technical

-Black Diamond= difficult, hillier, more technical, more stamina needed
+Black Diamond= difficult, hillier, more technical

 The Wall (Expert, Blue Blazes): Climbs sharply from the field above the Carriage road.
 Although a fine hiking trail, it is recommended as a descent on a bike.